pranavbahl2308/Data-Science/README.md

 # Data-Science
-Contains my data analysis practice python notebooks
+This is the repository of my data science approaches for the online competitions I took part in.
+It also consist of my practice jupyter notebooks for data visualizations and machine learning model contruction.